-- Friday, September 8 from 8am 6pm: complete course election on BannerStudent - Friday, September 8 after 8pm: course selections are posted for students to view - Saturday, September 9 at 8am to Sunday, September 10 at 6pm: entering students may adjust their schedules during this period.
-Returning students may not adjust their schedules until the first day of classes. - Monday, September 11: Add/Drop opens for all students at 8am; also the first day of classes
+- Friday, September 13 from 8am 6pm: complete course election on Banner via Darthub - Friday, September 13 after 8pm: course selections are posted for students to view - Saturday, September 14, 8am to Sunday, September 15, 6pm: entering students may adjust their schedules during this period.
+(Returning students may not adjust their schedules until the first day of classes.) - Monday, September 16: Add/Drop opens for all students at 8am; this is the first day of classes

-During the initial course election period on Friday, students cannot select a particular section for courses with multiple sections.
-They will be placed into classes based on availability and any priorities set by the courses' department/program.
-Students can then add courses on a space available basis during the add/drop period.
+During the initial course election period on Friday, students do not select a particular section for courses with multiple sections.
+The system will run an algorithm that will determine what section a student is ultimately enrolled in, if any.
+The algorithm considers availability and any course priorities set by the department/program.
+(Note: Many departments set aside spaces for first-year students which are now made available.)
+Students may view their initial registration Friday evening after 8pm and can then adjust their course schedule starting the next day on a space-available basis during the add/drop period.

 Students should be prepared to select alternative courses if necessary.
-It is likely that students who do not gain entry into all the courses they elected will want to communicate with their faculty advisors again after they view their schedule and before classes start.
-We therefore ask that you be available by email on Saturday, September 9 to advise any students who did not get into all three of their first choices.
+It is likely that students who do not gain entry to all the courses they elected will want to communicate with their faculty advisors again after they view their schedule and before classes start.
+We therefore ask that you be available by email on Saturday, September 14 to advise any students who did not get in to all three of their initial choices during course selection.

-Please remind students that they need to check their course election results after 8pm on Friday, September 8, to see whether or not they got their first choices.
+Please remind students that they need to check their course election results after 8pm on Friday,

+September 13, to see whether or not they gained entry to their first choices.
 For detailed information and instructions on the course election process, please refer to the Course Election Reference Guides on the Registrar's website.